La Follette High School: Arboretum

 La Follette has one of the few on-ground arboretums in the state.
 It was designed to have three ecosystems, including prairie, woodland and pond.

 Board of visitors

-La Follette's board of visitors serves as an advocate for the school, and is the only school in the Madison area, and possibly the state, which has such a board.
-Drawing upon experiences and resources of alumni, parents and other patrons, the board's mission is to empower students and faculty while building community.
+La Follette's board of visitors serves as an advocate for the school and is the only school in the Madison area, and possibly the state, which has such a board.
 The board assists in fundraising, business, community outreach, public affairs, student support and teacher support.

 Business

 In 2011, Summit Credit Union began operations at La Follette High School.
-In ensuing years, branches were opened at other Madison-area high schools.
+In the ensuing years, branches were opened at other Madison-area high schools.
 The branch is staffed by interns from the La Follette career internship class and is open during the lunch hour.